Culture of the United Arab Emirates: Sports

 Football is the most popular sport in the UAE.
 Emirati football clubs Al-Ain, Al-Wasl, Al Nasr, Al-Sharjah, Al-Wahda, and Shabab Al-Ahli are the most popular teams and enjoy reputations as long-time regional champions.
 The UAE national football team qualified for the FIFA World Cup in 1990 along with Egypt.
 It was the third consecutive World Cup with two Arab nations qualifying, after Kuwait and Algeria in 1982, and Iraq and Algeria again in 1986.
 The UAE also won the Arabian Gulf Cup held in Abu Dhabi in January 2007.

-Cricket is one of the most popular sports in the UAE, largely due to the expatriate population from the Indian subcontinent.
-There are 3 International Cricket stadiums in UAE.
-They have hosted many international cricket matches such as one T-20, 2014 IPL, and many more.

-Brazilian Jiu-Jitsu is also increasing in popularity within the UAE.
-Both the adult team and the juvenile team frequently compete and win events both locally and internationally.
-The World Pro Abu Dhabi tournament attracts hundreds of competitors annually and features a large cash prize.
-Brazilian Jiu-Jitsu also features prominently in local Abu Dhabi school curricula.
+Recognized by UNESCO as living human heritage, falconry has evolved into a revered sport and cultural tradition within the UAE.
+Owners of falcons place great value on their falcons, considering them to be valued family members and trusted companions.
+With an estimated 5000 falconers in the country, a community is bounded by a shared passion for this sport.
+Through events such as the International Hunting and Equestrian Exhibition (ADIHEX), the UAE government actively supports and promotes falconry, highlighting its value as a sport and a treasured heritage.The importance of falconry in the United Arab Emirates is further highlighted by the existence of specialist institutions like the Abu Dhabi Falcon Hospital.

-Inhabitants of Arab States of the Persian Gulf have enjoyed camel racing for many years as it is considered a traditional sport.
+Inhabitants of Arab States of the Persian Gulf have enjoyed camel racing for many years, and it is considered a traditional sport.
 Formalizing camel racing was one way of maintaining its central role in UAE life.
 In the past, UAE had a reputation for exploiting South Asians as jockeys.
 However, robot jockeys are now used after strict government regulations were passed prohibiting underage jockeys from racing.

 The UAE now has no fewer than 15 race tracks across the seven emirates.
 Nad Al Sheba Racecourse, 10 kilometers outside of Dubai, Al Wathba, 30 kilometers south-east of Abu Dhabi, and Al Ain track, which is 20 kilometers west of Al Ain, are all large, well-equipped camel tracks with high-tech facilities.
 Two smaller tracks are located in Sharjah, one in Ra's al-Khaimah and one in Umm al-Qaiwain.
 Others are spread throughout the desert areas.

-In 2021, the UAE formed its first ever all-female camel racing team.

-Other popular sports include car racing, falconry, endurance riding, and tennis.